AnthonyLimanto/SEPT_Project/README.md

+Flutter:
-1. To build the app run "flutter build apk"
+1. To build the app, open the terminal in "shrimpfriedrice" folder and run "flutter build apk"
 2. Install it with "flutter install" and choose a phone to install it to